sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (15s)

-> "Step 2: Build your Router.
+> "**Step 2: Build your Router.** This is the decision layer.
 >
-> Use **Tool Use** for reliable structured output.
-Define a tool schema, force it with `tool_choice`, and Haiku returns a clean JSON decision.
+> I'm using **Tool Use** with a forced `tool_choice`.
+Why?
+Reliable structured output.
+Claude Haiku analyzes the transcript, returns clean JSON: 'needs_skill: true, suggested_skills: memory_playbook, confidence: 0.89.'
 >
-> Router **decides** — but doesn't attach anything.
-That's the orchestrator's job."
+> Important: Router only **decides**.
+It doesn't attach anything.
+Your orchestrator code takes that decision and passes the skill to the next API call."

 ---